llsaimur/EmployeeManager.Angular/README.md

 # EmployeeManager.Angular

 ***
-develop the Employee Manager application as an Angular SPA (Single Page Application)
+Developed the Employee Manager application as an Angular SPA (Single Page Application)
 ***